amindeed/Gmail-AutoResponder/worklog.md

 # Work Log

+## 2021-01-30

+- Code refinements.
+Front HTML (`index.html`) will provide links to Filters and Logs spreadsheets when loading settings.
+- Three deployment options/scenarios to be considered:
+    - **Self-contained:** Deployed as a web application, with both backend and frontend components served by the Apps Script project.
+The user should have an active Google account session (already logged in to Gmail, for example) on the browser.
+    - **Webapp as a API gateway:** Deployed as a web application, with all required [sharing settings](#2020-05-28), and acting as a API gateway to all Google services being used.
+In other words, the deployed webapp will play the role of an app-level API, abstracting away features and technical requirements specific to each Google service _(Gmail, Spreadsheets, Drive)_ and emulating a simple RESTful API using **`doGet()`** and **`doPost()`** methods, which is _"consumable"_ by third-party apps supporting OAuth2 authentication to Google.
+In this case, no associated standard GCP project will be required.
+    - **API-executable:** Deployed as API-executable, after binding the Apps Script project to a standard GCP project, which would be an extra step that could be [undesirable in some use cases](#2020-04-13).
+That said, the application will then be manageable with just 3 functions: **`appinit()`**, **`getSettings()`** and **`setProperties()`**; all run _(either directly or using a client library)_ through the well documented [Apps Script API](https://developers.google.com/apps-script/api), using the [`script.run`](https://developers.google.com/apps-script/api/how-tos/execute) method.

 ## 2021-01-27

 - Triggers of manually deleted Apps Script projects will keep running unless their files are removed from Drive's trash.
 Even then, these triggers would still show on `https://script.google.com/home/triggers` as anonymous/blank.